ThePettsoN/AutoTrackSwitcher/README.md

 ## AutoTrackSwitcher

 ### Overview
-GroupFinderImprovements is a addon that will switch between different tracking skills automatically.
+AutoTrackSwitcher is a addon that will switch between different tracking skills automatically.
 It's the perfect addon for farming characters with multiple gathering professions.

 ### Features
 - Automatically switch between different tracking skills